Bilaalz/ai_resume_coach/README.md

 ## What I Learned
 - **Integrating with APIs:** How to securely use the OpenAI API for advanced text analysis.
-- **PDF Processing:** Extracting and generating PDFs using PyPDF2 and ReportLab.
+- **PDF/Text Processing:** Extracting and handling text from user-uploaded files using PyPDF2 and robust error handling.
 - **Building Modern UIs:** Creating interactive, user-friendly apps with Streamlit and custom CSS.
 - **Session State Management:** Persisting data across reruns in Streamlit using `st.session_state`.
 - **Error Handling:** Providing user-friendly error messages and robust exception handling.
 - **Natural Language Processing:** Applying TF-IDF and cosine similarity for semantic matching.
 - **Data Visualization:** Using Plotly to create engaging, informative charts.
+- **Prompt Engineering:** Crafting prompts to elicit structured, reliable responses from LLMs.

 ## Getting Started